Best-ways-to-digitize-photos-feature

 You can also show off your photos with a digital frame.
 You can load hundreds, if not thousands, of pictures under one of these digital frames and let your entire archive of retro pictures scroll by for all of your guests to see.

 I know you just worked hard to scan all these pictures, but you can also try printing some out.
-Your scans are probably high quality enough to make larger prints than the originals which gives you some interesting options for displaying physical photographs.
+Your scans are probably high-quality enough to make larger prints than the originals, which gives you some interesting options for displaying physical photographs.

 3 Ways to Store Your Photos Once They’re Digitized